root-project/web/manual/python/index.md

 ```

 - In new cppyy, buffer objects are represented by the `LowLevelView` type.
 If such a buffer
 points to null, it is not iterable, unlike in the old PyROOT.
-For example, in the following
-code, `GetX()` returns a null pointer and therefore an exception will be thrown when calling
+<br/>For example, in the following code, `GetX()` returns a null pointer and therefore an exception is thrown when calling `list(x)`:
-`list(x)`:

 ```python
 >> import ROOT